JonyEpsilon/gorilla-repl.org/start.md

   :profiles {:uberjar {:aot :all}})
 ```

 That's it.
 You should now be able to run `lein gorilla` from within the project directory and get started.
-If you want
-to run Gorilla on a different port than the default (8990) you can run `lein gorilla :port 8999` or similar.

 ## Usage